Loyola Marymount Lions and the UCSB Gauchos square off in Phoenix, Arizona - WTOP News

 Phoenix; Saturday, 4:30 p.m.
 EST

-BOTTOM LINE: The Loyola Marymount Lions face the UCSB Gauchos at Footprint Center in Phoenix, Arizona.
+BOTTOM LINE: The Loyola Marymount Lions take on the UCSB Gauchos in Phoenix, Arizona.

 The Lions are 6-4 in non-conference play.
-Loyola Marymount averages 77.7 points while outscoring opponents by 8.2 points per game.
+Loyola Marymount is fourth in the WCC in team defense, allowing 69.5 points while holding opponents to 41.6% shooting.

-The Gauchos are 5-3 in non-conference play.
-UCSB ranks third in the Big West shooting 36.6% from 3-point range.
+The Gauchos have a 5-3 record in non-conference play.
+UCSB averages 14.5 turnovers per game and is 1-0 when turning the ball over less than opponents.

-TOP PERFORMERS: Dominick Harris is shooting 48.1% and averaging 15.3 points for the Lions.
-Will Johnston is averaging 1.6 made 3-pointers for Loyola Marymount.
+TOP PERFORMERS: Dominick Harris averages 3.1 made 3-pointers per game for the Lions, scoring 15.3 points while shooting 47.0% from beyond the arc.
+Alex Merkviladze is shooting 44.4% and averaging 10.7 points for Loyola Marymount.

-Ajay Mitchell is averaging 21.2 points and 4.2 assists for the Gauchos.
-Yohan Traore is averaging 15.6 points for UCSB.
+Cole Anderson is shooting 39.2% from beyond the arc with 2.5 made 3-pointers per game for the Gauchos, while averaging 11.6 points.
+Ajay Mitchell is averaging 21.2 points and 4.2 assists for UCSB.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.